Wedding Photography at Arnos Vale Cemetery, Bristol

 It’s a good idea to book your wedding photographer to start a while before proceedings are due to begin.
 They can then liaise comfortably with Arnos Vale’s wedding coordinator (a lovely lady called Buffy) and assess how they will approach the day.
 If your photographer covers your wedding preparations beforehand, they should aim to arrive roughly 30 minutes before the bride.

-Weddings at Arnos Vale start at 2 pm at the West Lodge.
+Weddings at Arnos Vale start at 2 p.m. at the West Lodge.
 Traditionally, the groom arrives first for his pre-wedding interview with the registrar.
-He then makes his way up to the chosen ceremony venue where the guests are arriving.
+He then goes up to the chosen ceremony venue, where the guests arrive.

 The bride arrives (sometimes fashionably late!) for her interview and is driven up the venue’s driveway.
 I spend time photographing the bridal party outside before they make their entrance.

 After his wedding interview, the groom greets guests outside.
-I loved the colours in his umbrella and tried to feature them in as many photos as I could.
+I loved the colours in his umbrella and tried to feature them in as many photos as possible.

 Arnos Vale Wedding Photography Venues